dotnet/aspire-samples/samples/DatabaseMigrations/README.md

     }
     ```

-2. Open a command prompt in the `DatabaseMigrations.ApiService` directory and run the EF Core migration tool to create a migration named `MyNewMigration`
+2. Open a command prompt in the `DatabaseMigrations.ApiService` directory and run the EF Core migration tool to create a migration named **MyNewMigration**.

     ```bash
     dotnet ef migrations add MyNewMigration --project ..\DatabaseMigrations.ApiModel\DatabaseMigrations.ApiModel.csproj